 As a leading North American energy infrastructure company with operations across Canada, the U.S., and Mexico, TC Energy Corporation (TC Energy) plays a role in promoting human rights and responsible business practices.
-We recognize that risks of forced labour and child labour (also referred to as modern slavery) exist and acknowledge that understanding and managing these risks requires a collaborative approach with our suppliers, our workforce and other external stakeholders.
+We recognize that potential risks of forced labour and child labour (also referred to as modern slavery) exist throughout our supply chain and acknowledge that understanding and managing these risks requires a collaborative approach with our suppliers, our workforce and other external stakeholders.

-This report (the Report) outlines TC Energy's governance processes, existing measures, and progress made in the 2023 fiscal year to prevent and mitigate the risks of modern slavery across the supply chain we utilize.
+This report (the Report) outlines TC Energy's governance processes, existing measures, and progress made in the 2024 fiscal year to prevent and mitigate the risks of modern slavery across the supply chain we utilize.